Buhos: Later period (2014–present)

 In 2014, their later period began with a new line-up, and the release of their album Natura salvatge ("Wilderness") consisting of all original songs, which would become a hallmark of this period.
 With the release of this album, they began touring venues such as Clownia, Acampada Jove, or the annual La Mercè festival.

 In March 2016, the album Lluna plena ("Full Moon") went on sale and consolidated their position as one of the leading Catalan music groups.
 They performed it at Clownia on Saint John's Eve and after a series of summer concerts, received Ràdio 4's Catalan Album of the Year Award and the 2016 Enderrock Award for best video for their Barcelona s'il·lumina ("Barcelona lights up").
 In December of that year, they performed the TV3 Christmas song of the year, entitled Campanes de benvinguda ("Welcome Bells").

 In 2018, the Buhos released La gran vida ("Living It Up"), the third album of their latter period.
 The album has more of a rock style, and more demanding lyrics, as in La trama ("The Plot") or La última colonia ("The Last Colony").
 Weeks after the album was released they sold out the Razzmatazz in Barcelona, and the lead track of the album, "Volcans", became the 2018 song of the year by audience vote of the Enderrock audience.

 In 2019 the group had its best tour ever, performing at all the top venues of the Catalan countries, including at least 70 concerts where they were headliners on top programs of Catalan music.
 In April 2019, the previously unpublished song "Connectats" came out.

+The song Volcans by the Catalan band Búhos has been reported as a traditional musical track played to celebrate goals at the Spotify Camp Nou following its reopening, being played when FC Barcelona scores during official matches at the stadium.